Joburg Theatre: Theatres and facilities

 Outside the main entrance to the theatre stands a statue called The Playmakers, crafted by Ernest Ullman, while at the south end of the theatre complex entrance are the terraced Theatre Gardens that are used by local office workers and students.
 In 2007, the gardens were transformed through a sponsorship and are now known as the Sappi Theatre Gardens.
 Costing R1.8 million, it has been upgraded and fenced with reed-shaped green fencing, paved walkways, trees, a circular podium, lightning and a water feature that trickles down from the theatre entrance, and has 24-hour surveillance.
 Also outside the theatre is a 'Walk of Fame' where over the years, famous performers handprints and names have been inscribed into the concrete pavement.
 The venue has a minimalistic two-level marbled foyer.

 The theatre complex hosts six 5-star hospitality venues available for private hire.
 The Masekela and Broadway rooms each have a capacity of 20 patrons.
 The Sophiatown, The Brickhill, The West End and the Mandela Lounge can be used for lunches, dinners, cocktail parties, workshops, presentations, training sessions as well as board meetings.
 The theatre is served by a restaurant called Stages that is open all day until the end of the last performance.

 The theatre has its own secure parking with uniformed guards.
 It is open from Tuesday to Friday between 6 pm and 3 am and at weekends and public holidays from 9 am to 3 am.

 Mandela

 The Nelson Mandela Theatre, previously known as the Main Theatre, can seat 1069 patrons and has a stage floor of 400m².
 It was renamed in 2001, and it is the only theatre in the world named after Nelson Mandela.
 The main stage has five computer controlled stage lifts that can raise the sets up to 3.9 metres above the stage and five stage wagons to move sets across the stage as well as a circular stage wagon.

 The Lesedi Theatre

 The Lesedi Theatre, previously known as the Fringe Theatre, can seat 251 patrons, with a stage floor of 72m².
-Michal Tesson was a French businessman who had interests in South Africa and he helped finance ballet productions in the country, as well as the establishment of bursaries for ballet dancers.
+Michel Tesson was a French businessman who had interests in South Africa and he helped finance ballet productions in the country, as well as the establishment of bursaries for ballet dancers.